Skip to content

 2. Examples

-• Show basic usage first
+• Start with basic usage examples first

-• Demonstrate each prop and variant
+• Demonstrate each prop and variant with visual examples

-• Include practical use cases
+• Include practical use cases that show the component in context

 3. Code Snippets

-• Include code for each example
+• Include code for each visual example

-• Use proper syntax highlighting
+• Use proper syntax highlighting with ```vue code blocks

 • Show both simple and complex implementations